Corpo Aeronautico Militare: Aircraft used

 Italy produced 12,000 aircraft during the course of the war–this despite an economy that was based on agriculture rather than technology.
-However, much of this production capacity was wasted on the failed development of the SIA 7.
+However, much of this production capacity was used on the less than mediocre development of the SIA 7.
 Italian army fighter pilots mostly found themselves flying either French Spad VIIs, Spad XIIIs, or Nieuports, or Macchi's knockoffs of Nieuports.
-The failure of the multi-purpose SIA 7 also left some Italian pilots flying obsolescent Farman and Voisin reconnaissance craft well into 1918, and paying the price in blood.
+While the SIA 7 did prove a decent bomber during the Caporetto to early 1918 period, its bad takeoff and landing performance made it prone to crashes, failure of the multi-purpose SIA 7 also left some Italian pilots flying obsolescent Farman and Voisin reconnaissance craft well into 1918, and paying the price in blood.
 Italian naval aviators, however, were supplied with seaplane fighters by Macchi, such as the M.5 or the M.7, that were the equals of landbound fighters.
+The SIA 7 continued being developed tough, which resulted in the SIA 9, one of the best single engine bombers of the war.

+Before mid-1918, the most successful Italian single-engine designs were the Pomilio armed scout planes, like the Pomilio PE, which were important in slowing down the central powers' advances after Caporetto.

 Italy did better with producing larger aircraft.
 The Caproni was already in production even before World War I, and had such a progressive design that it would serve for the war's duration.
 Macchi's copies of an Austro-Hungarian Lohner flying boat captured on 24 May 1915 meant the Lohner design served both Austria-Hungary and Italy for the length of the war.

+Italy in the late war period also designed a very successful light bomber and scout, the Ansaldo SVA, which gave the Italians the fastest plane in the theater that also doubled as a scout plane, it gave pivotal updates on enemy positions to Italian artillery in the Second Battle of The Piave in 1918, with more than 1200 built in less than a year it also was the most produced Italian design of the war.